 Establishing an independent Climate Change Commission is a commitment by Aotearoa to take strong and decisive action to address climate change

-We grew from the persistent calls from government (local and central), NGOs, business and other advocates for an independent government organisation focused on climate action.
+We were created following persistent calls from government (local and central), NGOs, business and other advocates for an independent government organisation focused on climate action.
 Those parties also called for a comprehensive, evidence-based plan for Aotearoa to follow towards our climate goals.

 We take our whakapapa seriously and will understand and respect our origins in the coming years.

 This is just the beginning for the Commission and an important step on the long and urgent journey to secure a sustainable future for generations to come.

 He Pou a Rangi: Ingoa Māori | Our Te Reo Māori name

 The simplest translation of He Pou a Rangi is 'a pillar of the sky'.

 The concept considers our role as upholders of the sky.
 We are honouring the sky and in turn, have a duty to care for it.